alex-powell-1/business-automations/README.md

 #### Reformatting
 All files ending in .jpeg will be renamed to .jpg.
 All files ending in .png will have their alpha layer stripped and will be converted to .jpg

+## Every Other Hour Tasks
+Tasks performed on even hours between 6 AM and 8 PM
+### 6) Set Products to 'Inactive' Status
+This task will find all products with a STAT of 'A' (active) whose IM_INV quantity available has fallen below 1 (this includes negative quantity) and sets the status to 'V' (inactive) in SQL.
+This process will also update the last maintained date to the current time.
+The process makes us of the Product class to check for a successful update.
+Since this change in status may need to be inspected by retail management staff, a separate log of all status changes is written at log_directory/inactive_products/inactive_products_month_day_year.csv

+### 7) Update Product Brands
+To assist with proper front-end presentation on the e-commerce site, this task will update the Brand field (IM_ITEM.PROF_COD_1) of items.
+For products with vendor specific information, the brand will be updated to the company name.
+For products that have a brand in their long description, the task will use a regular expression in SQL to select items and then update their brand based on values stored in a dictionary in the creds modules.
+Processed items will have their last maintained date field updated in SQL so the data integration process will update them on BC.

+### 8) Stock Buffer Updates
+To prevent overselling items online, a stock buffer will be calculated and applied to items.
+#### Rules:
+As an overall generic rule, upon creation, items will have a statically set buffer of 5 items.
+This is done in the data dictionary.
+This rule is insufficient for many product categories.
+As a result, dynamic buffers are set as follows:
+1) All products with the brand matching a key in the vendor dictionary will have their buffer set to the matching value.
+2) All products with a product category in the buffer bank will have their buffers set dynamically based on item price.

+As a current example, a piece of pottery that has a price greater than $100 will have a buffer of 0, while a piece of pottery that has a price of $20 will have a buffer of 3.

+### 9) Email List Export
+To assist our email marketing team, a minimal list of customers with corresponding reward point balances is exported for upload to our email marketing platform.
+Since our emails most often include reward point balances, this helps us to give our customers accurate information via campaigns

+## Once Per Day Tasks
+### 10) Update Total Sold